Vandrezzer FC: History

 The official unveiling of the club to the public, including the pioneer head coach Rafael Everton(Brazil) and his technical crew, the backroom staff, and all registered players for the inaugural season, took place on November 24, 2019, at St. Theresa Primary School, Use Abat, Ibiono-Ibom in Akwa Ibom State.
 The Lions made their NNL debut on November 30, 2019, in a 1–0 away defeat to J. Atete FC of Ughelli, Delta State.

-The first league goal was scored by Ekerete Udom in the 65th minutes of the 2–0 home win against Bayelsa United.
+The first league goal was scored by Ekerete Udom in the 65th minute of the 2–0 home win against Bayelsa United.

 In 2019, the leadership of Vandrezzer FC announced their plan to construct a 5,000 capacity stadium in Ibiono, a local government in Akwa-Ibom state.
-In January 2021, Vandrezzer relocated to Lagos.
+Vandrezzer relocated to Lagos in January 2021.